Find Affordable College Courses

 West Haven, CT

-Our analysis found University of New Haven to be the most popular school for criminal justice and corrections students who want to pursue a bachelor’s degree in Connecticut.
-University of New Haven is a medium-sized private not-for-profit school located in the suburb of West Haven.
+Our 2023 rankings named University of New Haven the most popular school in Connecticut for criminal justice and corrections students working on their bachelor’s degree.
+University of New Haven is a moderately-sized private not-for-profit school located in the large suburb of West Haven.

 Women make up 57% of the criminal justice majors at the school.